 For the first couple of weeks, our dog Bugsy enjoyed playing with our foster puppy.
 Then he changed, tiring of her quickly and often avoiding her, even growling if she approached him while he was on his bed.
 He stopped playing in the snow with her, and would go to his bed rather than lie next to her on the rug.
 We figured that when she left, he would stop being sulky and return to his usual upbeat, playful self.

 When Bugsy remained grumpy after her departure, we suspected that something was wrong.
 And it was.
 The veterinarian determined that he had a partial tear in his anterior cruciate ligament, or ACL (a knee ligament), and was probably in considerable pain.
 The way Bugsy was acting should have told me that he was hurting, because although most dogs are not obvious about it, there are many behavioral signs of pain.
+If you find that your dog suddenly avoiding you or other things they previously enjoyed, it's time to investigate.

 1. Changes in behavior.
 Any change can mean something is wrong.
 If your dog is less energetic or less cheerful than usual, doesn’t engage in the activities he usually enjoys, acts restless, becomes unusually clingy, or stops socializing as much or as happily as he used to, he may be experiencing discomfort.